oceanum/nwpio/PROJECT_OVERVIEW.md

 ## Summary

-A production-ready Python library for downloading and processing Numerical Weather Prediction (NWP) forecast data from GFS and ECMWF.
+A production-ready Python library for downloading and processing Numerical Weather Prediction (NWP) forecast data from cloud archives.
 Designed for cloud-native workflows with GCS integration and parallel processing.
+Supports various NWP models such as GFS and ECMWF.

 ## Project Structure